Vasileia-Apostolou/Beauty_Bounty/README.md

 - **Plus Icon**

 In the cart page, when a product was reaching maximum in-stock quantity, the "+" icon was floating on top of the table.
-I realised that this was caused because in the else-block I haven't defined a table cell.
+I realised that this was caused because in the else-block I did not define a table cell.

 - **Secret Key Exposed**

-During the development proccess, I realised that I have exposed the stripe secret key, along with the database ProgresSQL URI.
+During the development proccess, I realised that I had exposed the stripe secret key, along with the database ProgresSQL URI.
 After I contacted tutor support, I have been advised to destroy the database and create a new one.
 As fas as the stripe key, I hid it in an env.py file and include it to the .gitignore file.

 - **Cart App**